-- Regarding the doneness of pork, you need to make your own call, but I think the days of well-done pork tenderloin are over as pork is raised cleaner than it used to be.
+- Regarding the doneness of pork, you need to make your own call, but I think the days of well-done pork tenderloin are over.
+Pork today is raised cleaner than it used to be, and cooking until it's completely well done, isn't really needed.
 I think if you over cook the pork you end up with dry shoe leather.

 - I cook the pork to medium or medium well at most.
 In a good hot pan, they should only take about 2 – 3 minutes on each side, and if you need to, use a meat thermometer (I like ~140 degrees).